tytydraco/yessleep/out/My_sons_eating_disorder_is_getting_out_of_hand.md

 I told him I would go right now and rushed back home, calling my wife repeatedly, but she never picked up.

-I burst through the door to see a scene I would like to one day be able to erase from my memory.
+I burst back through the frontdoor to see a scene I would like to one day be able to erase from my memory.

 Her body was laid on the floor, white as snow.
 Theo was crouched beside her, his mouth smeared with red.